Dance1211/climate-app/README.md

 This is an initial prototype.
 The core search functionality in place, and the user can retrieve a list of search results.

-Please note - the 'My Places' and 'My Locations' pages currently feature hard-coded links, or demo purposes.
+Please note - the 'My Places' and 'My Locations' pages currently feature hard-coded links, for demo purposes.
 We would like to make this feature entirely dynamic at a later date.

 Due to limits on external API requests, there may be occasional issues retrieving results from third party APIs.
-In which case, you can take a look at our video at the top of this page for an overview.
+In which case, you can take a look at our [video preview](#video-preview) for a general overview.

 ## Further improvements